GitHub

 Introduction

-This deployment method supports the following features:
+This deployment method supports:

 • Deployment to a GitHub repository;

-• Hosting the deployed site using GitHub Pages.
+• Hosting the deployed site using GitHub Pages;

 Preparation